 WW2 Commando History - August

 There are too many operations and/or notable dates to mention each and every one but here are some.
-Touch/click photos for more information.
+Touch/click photos or highlighted words for more information.

-18/25 August 1941 Operation Gauntlet, a Combined Operations raid on the island of Spitsbergen with units from the Canadian and Free French along with the Britsih including the Special Service Brigade.
+18/25 August 1941 Operation Gauntlet, a Combined Operations raid on the island of Spitsbergen with units from the Canadian and Free French along with the British including the Special Service Brigade.

 14/15 August 1942 Operation Barricade, a group from the Small Scale Raiding Force (SSRF), also referred to as 62 Commando, attacked a radar post at Pointe de Saire near Barfleur, crossing the Channel using a MTB.

-Amongst the many gallantry medals awarded was that of the Victoria Cross to Captain Patrick Anthony Porteous, No 4 Commando.
-His citation, along with those of all the Commando Victoria Cross recipients, can be found here in our Victoria Cross section.
+His citation, along with those of all the Commando Victoria Cross recipients, can be found here in our [Victoria Cross ] section.

 August 1943 saw the continuation of the Forfar raids along the French coastline involving men from No 12 Commando, the SSRF, and the SBS.

-On the 19/20th August 1944 units from No 1 Special Service Brigade (later renamed Commando Brigade) were involved in action crossing the River Dives, whilst No 4 Special Service Brigade were in action in the Dozule region of Normandy.
-The photo taken by L/Cpl Emmerson of No 1 Special Service Brigade depicts the ruins of a Church near Dozule.
+On the 19/20th Aug.'44 units from No 1 Special Service Brigade were involved in action crossing the River Dives, whilst No 4 Special Service Brigade were in action in the Dozule region of Normandy.
+The photo taken by L/Cpl Emmerson who served in 1 Special Service Bde. depicts the ruins of a Church near Dozule.
 More of his many excellent photos can be found in our No 1 Special Service Brigade gallery album

 Some photos of the Normandy invasion can be found here: